tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### When do I get a notification about a weather warning?

 First of all, you need to enable this feature in the settings.
-Second, you need to specify how often the app will update the weather warnings (see below).
-Then, you will get notifications about weather warnings issued for the selected location. **The app will not check for warnings when the device is in doze mode**.
+Second, you need to specify how often the app will sync the weather warnings (see below).
+Then, you will get notifications about weather warnings issued for the selected location. **The app may not check for warnings when the device is in doze mode, no suitable network is available, you have turned off sync, enabled the battery saver or the data saver**.
 You will also get no notifications when your device is offline.
 You may also miss some notifications when you restrict the app to use *un*metered networks only.
 So do not expect to get woken up in the middle of the night when a weather warning gets issued.

 The notifications include weather warnings with a future onset once they get issued and weather warnings that are already ongoing.